 - Does not have an adverse credit history.
 Credit guidelines are established by the U.S. Department of Education in accordance with federal regulations.

-- If a parent borrower has previously borrowed a Federal Direct Loan or Federal Direct Parent or Graduate PLUS Loan on which collection activity has ceased or which has been cancelled due to total and permanent disability, or if the federal government holds a judgment lien on the borrower’s property, please check with Oserve regarding eligibility issues.
+- If a parent borrower has previously borrowed a Federal Direct Loan or Federal Direct Parent or Graduate PLUS Loan on which collection activity has ceased or which has been cancelled due to total and permanent disability, or if the federal government holds a judgment lien on the borrower’s property, please check with the Student Service Center regarding eligibility issues.

 Individuals who may request the Federal Direct Parent PLUS loan are: